bnhays/futuresight/docs/project/manual-verification.md

 The prototype satisfies the core project goal for this update: users can build, run, import, inspect, edit, update, and delete decks through the full stack.
 The remaining issues are visual rendering and layout polish rather than blockers for the primary deck-management workflow.

-Future work should improve edge-case mana rendering, tighten dense row layout behavior, and continue the planned implementation of deferred features such as legality checks, expanded statistics, richer matchup and tournament tracking, and version comparison.
+Future work should improve edge-case mana rendering, tighten dense row layout behavior, and continue the planned implementation of deferred features such as legality checks, expanded statistics beyond the current API-backed panels, richer matchup and tournament tracking, and version comparison.